colshrapnel/phpdelusions.net/sql_injection.md

 While SQL injection is just a *consequence* of an improperly formatted query.

-> Moreover, **all the danger is coming from the very statement in question:** zounds of PHP users still do believe that the notorious `mysqli_real_escape_string()` function's only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
+> Moreover, **all the danger is coming from the very statement in question:** thousands of PHP users still do believe that the notorious `mysqli_real_escape_string()` function's only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
 If only they knew the real purpose of this honest function, there would be no injections in the world!
 If only they were *formatting* their queries properly, instead of "protecting" them - they'd have real protection as a result.

 So, to make our queries invulnerable, we need to format them properly and make such formatting **obligatory**.
 Not as just an occasional treatment at random, as it often happens, but as a strict, inviolable rule.
 And your queries will be perfectly safe just as a *side effect*.

 ###What are the formatting rules?#formatting

 The truth is, formatting rules are not that easy and cannot be expressed in a single imperative.
 This is the most interesting part, because, in the mind of the average PHP user, an SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
-They [treat SQL as a solid medium](http://kunststube.net/encoding/), that require whatever all-embracing "SQL escaping" only.
-While in fact an SQL query is a *program*, just like a PHP script.
+They [treat SQL as a solid medium](http://kunststube.net/encoding/), that requires whatever all-embracing "SQL escaping" only.
+While in fact a SQL query is a *program*, just like a PHP script.
 A program with its distinct syntax, and **each part requires distinct formatting, inapplicable for the others!**

 For MySQL it would be: